The Clinical Laboratory Scientist Training Program at San Jose State University is

 We do not have regular office hours during Summer semester or during breaks between semesters.
 Keep in mind we are not available for office hours when the campus is closed during Spring and Holiday breaks or when we have Orientation and Interviews scheduled.

-If you are making a special trip to campus to meet with us, it is always a good idea to confirm via email that we are holding office hours.
+If you are making a special trip to campus to meet with us, it is always a good idea to confirm that we are holding office hours.
+We will update this page when we have to cancel office hours.

 Suzanne Gayrard, Program Director